-Credits 3

-Attributes

-Not Attached to any Division
+Credits 3 Attributes Not Attached to any Division

-ACEN 130: Peer Writing Tutor Training
+ACEN 130: Peer Educator Training

-This class covers pedagogy and technique appropriate for working in a writing center or with fellow students on their writing.
-The course is required for students who wish to apply to work at the Earlham Writing Center.
+This class covers pedagogy and technique appropriate for working as a peer tutor or peer writing consultant.
+The course or concurrent registration is required for students who wish to apply to work at the Writing Center or as a Peer Tutor.